cu-csci-1300-intro-programming/spring-2025-web/docs/_posts/2025-03-09-Week-9-Struct.markdown

     1. Read each line in as a string,
     2. Use your `split()` function from previous homework to separate each line at the commas,
-    3. Use the provided `validateDouble()` function to confirm that the pieces of each line translate into doubles, and then you can use `stod` to translate those valid strings to doubles.
+    3. Use the `validateDouble()` function from problem 3 to confirm that the pieces of each line translate into doubles, and then you can use `stod` to translate those valid strings to doubles.

 Examples runs: